Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 If you just want the raw substance without all the bells and whistles, Alpha Score will suit you well.
 But if you like videos with high end digital whiteboards and a modern interface, you may want to look elsewhere.

-Overall, my personal opinion of the coursework is that it is above average content presented in a below average format.
+Overall, my personal opinion of the coursework is that it is just average content presented in a below average format.
 But I think that the quality of the substantive content is the most important aspect at the end of the day, particularly when looking at a value course.
-And speaking of course price…

 Course options and pricing current as of date of publication.